Angela-Sanchez/MART341-WebDesign/WebDesignHomework/Assignment11/README.md

 Create a page with an external CSS style sheet - I copied over all of my pages, style sheet, and images folder.
 Add hover effects to enhance interactivity - I added hover text decoration:underline to all of my buttons for my navigation across my pages.
 I also added hover to underline my links throughout.
-Use an external font that is self-hosted
+Use an external font that is self-hosted - I downloaded a font and really tried to get it to work for my navigation in my fonts.css folder, but could not figure out how to get it to work.
+I'm not sure what I did wrong.
+So I ended up linking it the same as the other from Google fonts.
-Use an external font from a font library
+Use an external font from a font library - I added external fonts from Google Fonts to replace my navigation buttons at the top and h1 on all pages.
 Select at Least Three Additional Techniques:

 Experiment with different font styles